cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022sp/lecture2.md

 Additionally, the [MDN Web Docs](https://developer.mozilla.org/en-US/) are a great resource for quickly looking up the documentation for various features in Javascript, complete with examples.

+### JavaScript

+We mentioned Mozilla Developer Network as a site for documentation about the JavaScript language, but it's also a great way to get familiar with the language.

+Here is their JavaScript guide: [JavaScript Guide - JavaScript | MDN (mozilla.org)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)

+It's a bit long, so I recommend skimming through the first few parts, up to and including the Objects section ([Working with objects - JavaScript | MDN (mozilla.org)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects)).

+JavaScript objects will show up a good amount in this course, so make sure you understand the basics!

+### TypeScript

+The official TypeScript website is a great resource to get familiar with the language.
+There are different guides that assume different programming backgrounds.
+Choose the article that best suits your background.

+Take a look at the Get Started section here: [TypeScript: The starting point for learning TypeScript (typescriptlang.org)](https://www.typescriptlang.org/docs/)

+If you've gone through the MDN JavaScript guide, fill in your TypeScript knowledge with this: [TypeScript: Documentation - TypeScript for JavaScript Programmers (typescriptlang.org)](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)

+There is also a Handbook that you can chug through if interested (not necessary at all): [TypeScript: Handbook - The TypeScript Handbook (typescriptlang.org)](https://www.typescriptlang.org/docs/handbook/intro.html)

+Hope this is helpful for you all!
+This will be the language you'll be working with all-semester, so being comfortable with the language will pay off.

 ## Demo Code

 Need more examples?
 This code from last year's lecture's live coding demo rewrites